-Using FastML rather than TreeTime for ASR in SNPPar saw a minor improvement on memory usage but increased the run time markedly, especially for larger data sets (see Figures S4A and B).
-For example, the largest simulated data set (Global L124 with 2,000 isolates) took on average ~25 minutes and used ~2.7 GB of memory with TreeTime (using intermediate sorting) and ~3 hours and ~1.6 GB with FastML.
-FastML by itself, given the same whole alignment of Global L124 simulated data and computing resources as TreeTime above, failed to complete the analysis after seven days.
-SNPPar using FastML also failed (i.e. exited with a fatal error) during the ASR step for two of the largest real SNP alignments (Global L124 with 2,000 isolates, 1254 SNPs sent to ASR; and HCMC L2 with 821 isolates, 395 SNPs sent to ASR) which completed in ~25 and ~3 minutes, respectively, using SNPPar with TreeTime and intermediate sorting).
+Using FastML rather than TreeTime for ASR in SNPPar saw a minor improvement on memory usage but increased the run time markedly, especially for larger data sets (see Fig. S4a-b).
+For example, the largest simulated data set (Global L124 with 2000 isolates) took on average ~25 min and used ~2.7 GB of memory with TreeTime for ASR (using intermediate sorting) and ~3 h and ~1.6 GB with FastML for ASR.
+FastML by itself, given the same whole alignment of Global L124 simulated data and computing resources as TreeTime above, failed to complete the analysis after 7 days.
+SNPPar using FastML also failed (i.e. exited with a fatal error) during the ASR step for two of the largest real SNP alignments (Global L124 with 2000 isolates, 1254 SNPs sent to ASR; and HCMC L2 with 821 isolates, 395 SNPs sent to ASR) which completed in ~25 and~3 min, respectively, using SNPPar with TreeTime and intermediate sorting).